jundis/CWSlack-SlashCommands/README.md

 ## cwslack-incoming.php

-1. Download the cwslack-incoming.php, functions.php, install.php, and config.php files.
+1. Download the cwslack-incoming.php, functions.php, install.php, and config-default.php files.
 2. Place on a compatible web server
+3. **Rename config-default.php to config.php**
 3. Create a new slack incoming web hook integration at https://my.slack.com/services/new/incoming-webhook/
 4. Set a name, icon, and if wanted.
 5. Set channel that you want to post to and copy the Web hook URL